Zika virus is an infectious disease primarily spread through mosquito bites. It can also be:

-- Correctly use male condoms, female condoms and latex dams from start to finish every time you have sex (anal, oral and vaginal) or don't have sex for the duration of the pregnancy.
+- Correctly use external (male) condoms, internal (female) condoms and latex dams from start to finish every time you have sex (anal, oral and vaginal) or don't have sex for the duration of the pregnancy.

 - Avoid sharing sex toys during pregnancy.